Master of Science in Urban Planning Faculty

 Nicole Iroz-Elardo, PhD, Research Assistant Professor of Urban Planning, works at the intersection of built environment, health, and transportation.
 Her research focuses on health equity and monetizing the health impacts and transport and built environment interventions.

 Ladd Keith, PhD, Assistant Professor of Planning and Chair of Sustainable Built Environments, researches the intersection between urban planning and climate change and explores how climate action planning can make more sustainable and resilient cities.
 He has worked with diverse cities across the U.S. on climate action planning across a range of plans, policies, and regulations.
-He teaches Public Participation and Planning for Urban Resilience.
+He teaches Public Participation and Climate Action Planning.

 Shujuan Li, PhD, Associate Professor of Landscape Architecture & Urban Planning, has research efforts in the integration of spatial analysis and modeling with GIS for urban and environmental studies.
 Her research interests include landscape ecology, ecological planning, spatial data science, and ecosystem services.
 She teaches Land Use Planning Analysis, Geodesign Studio, and GIS courses.

 Arthur C. Nelson, PhD, FAcSS, FAICP, Professor of Urban Planning and Real Estate Development, has made significant contributions in the areas of real estate analysis, smart growth, infrastructure financing, transportation and economic development outcomes, and metropolitan development patterns.
 Dr. Nelson is a Fellow of the Academy of Social Sciences as well as the American Institute of Certified Planners.
 He teaches courses in Real Estate Development and Urban Planning.